Michel Chossudovsky: Centre for Research on Globalization

-In 2001, Chossudovsky founded the Centre for Research on Globalization (CRG), becoming its director and the editor of its online resource, Global Research.
+In September 9 2001, Chossudovsky founded the Centre for Research on Globalization (CRG), becoming its director and the editor of its online resource, Global Research at the website Globalresearch.ca.
 Located in Montreal, Quebec, Canada, the CRG describes itself as an "independent research and media organization" providing "analysis on issues which are barely covered by the mainstream media".
+Chossudovsky notes that he founded the website the day after his birthday as well as also two days before the 9/11 attacks, an event that Chossudovsky and other authors on the website published conspiracy theories about.

 The Centre for Research on Globalization promotes conspiracy theories and falsehoods.
 According to Peter Knight, it "published influential early articles alleging that the U.S. intelligence agencies had far more forewarning than they claimed" of the September 11 attacks, that the United States and its allies fund al-Qaeda and the Islamic State, and that sarin was not used in the Khan Shaykhun chemical attack, which globalresearch.ca articles characterized as a false flag operation orchestrated by terrorists opposed to the former Syrian President Bashar al-Assad.
 Other articles published on the site have asserted that the 7 July 2005 London bombings were perpetrated by the United States, Israel, and United Kingdom.
 Chossudovsky has himself posted articles on the site which suggested that Osama bin Laden was a CIA asset, and accusing the United States, Israel and Britain of plotting to conquer the world.
 The centre has also promoted the Irish slavery myth, prompting a letter by more than 80 scholars debunking the myth.

 According to PolitiFact, the Centre "has advanced specious conspiracy theories on topics like 9/11, vaccines and global warming."
 Foreign Policy magazine has commented that the Centre "sells books and videos that 'expose' how the September 11 terrorist attacks were 'most likely a special covert action' to 'further the goals of corporate globalization.'"
 A 2010 study categorized the website as a source of anti-vaccine misinformation.
 The Atlantic Council's Digital Forensic Research Lab described it as "pro-Putin and anti-NATO".
 The Jewish Tribune, citing a complaint from B'nai Brith Canada, describing the website as being "rife with anti-Jewish conspiracy theory and Holocaust denial."
 Writing for The New Republic in 2013, Muhammad Idrees Ahmad, lecturer in digital journalism at the University of Stirling, describes the centre's website as a "conspiracy site".